Free: Healthy 5-Ingredient Meals EbookGet It Now

 This easy almond chicken recipe comes together in 30 minutes and is a healthy, delicious meal that the whole family will love.
 Fresh, crunchy veggies and crisp sliced almonds make this dish fast and filling.
-If you love healthy Asian meals like this one, be sure to try my sugar-free teriyaki chicken and Asian turkey meatballs, and drizzle it all with spicy mayo.
+If you love healthy Asian meals like this one, be sure to try my sugar-free teriyaki chicken, easy chicken korma, spicy and flavorful Thai basil chicken, and Asian turkey meatballs, and drizzle it all with spicy mayo.

 Why You’ll Love This Almond Chicken Recipe